 MATT LAUER: Also for the second time in just two weeks First Lady Michelle Obama has paid a visit to our fair city, looking stunning at every stop.
-We're gonna have more on her visit just ahead.-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+We're gonna have more on her visit just ahead.

 MATT LAUER: First Lady Michelle Obama has dazzled New York City for the second time in just a couple of weeks.
 "Today's" national correspondent Amy Robach has the details on that.
 Amy, good morning.